 In this social context, the only way for a person to act on behalf of another in a way that corresponds to our power of attorney is to be that person’s son.
-So the phrases, ‘Son of God’ and ‘Son of Humanity’ have two meanings in our canonical documents.
+Thus the phrases, ‘Son of God’ and ‘Son of Humanity’ have two meanings in our canonical documents.

 We see these two meanings working together in the following passage:

 At that time the festival of the Dedication took place in Jerusalem.
 It was winter, and Jesus was walking in the temple, in the portico of Solomon.
-So the Jews gathered around him and said to him, “How long will you keep us in suspense?
+The Judeans gathered around him and said to him, “How long will you keep us in suspense?
 If you are the Messiah, tell us plainly.”
 Jesus answered, “I have told you, and you do not believe.
 The works that I do in my Father’s name testify to me; but you do not believe, because you do not belong to my sheep.
 My sheep hear my voice.
 I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 What my Father has given me is greater than all else, and no one can snatch it out of the Father’s hand.
 The Father and I are one.”

-The Jews took up stones again to stone him.
+The Judeans took up stones again to stone him.
 Jesus replied, “I have shown you many good works from the Father.
 For which of these are you going to stone me?”
-The Jews answered, “It is not for a good work that we are going to stone you, but for blasphemy, because you, though only a human being, are making yourself God.”
+The Judeans answered, “It is not for a good work that we are going to stone you, but for blasphemy, because you, though only a human being, are making yourself God.”
 Jesus answered, “Is it not written in your law, ‘I said, you are gods’?
 If those to whom the word of God came were called ‘gods’—and the scripture cannot be annulled—can you say that the one whom the Father has sanctified and sent into the world is blaspheming because I said, ‘I am God’s Son’?
 If I am not doing the works of my Father, then do not believe me.
 But if I do them, even though you do not believe me, believe the works, so that you may know and understand that the Father is in me and I am in the Father.”
 Then they tried to arrest him again, but he escaped from their hands.

 —John 10:22-39, NRSV

 Many people correctly recognize that the phrase ‘Son of Humanity’ means that Jesus shares our essence, that He is truly human.
 It refutes the Docetic view that Jesus did not assume human form, was not born, did not die, and did not exist in any corporeal way.
-This being true, it is also true that the phrase ‘Son of God’ means that Jesus shares His Father’s divine essence.
+Since this is the case, it is also true that the phrase ‘Son of God’ means that Jesus shares His Father’s divine essence.
 In the monotheistic context of Judaism, it means that He is the God who created the universe, who appeared to Moses in the burning bush, who revealed Himself to Abraham and gave the law to Moses.
 It means that when Jesus says, “It was not that way in the beginning,” He is not just appealing to an earlier passage in the Torah, but revealing His own original intent.
 [See note 5] If the phrase ‘Son of Humanity’ is a statement of essence, then the phrase, ‘Son of God’ is also.

 Many people correctly recognize that the phrase ‘Son of God’ means that Jesus exercises the prerogatives of deity.
 It derives from the legal reality that the son possesses the power of attorney of his father and that all his deeds have the same force as if his father did them.
 Thus the Son of God is able to heal, to forgive sins against God, and to conduct exorcisms on His own authority.
-[See note 6] This being true, it is also true that the phrase ‘Son of Humanity’ also means that Jesus acts on behalf of the entire human race.
+[See note 6] Since this is the case, it is also true that the phrase ‘Son of Humanity’ also means that Jesus acts on behalf of the entire human race.
 We see this in Paul’s writings where he draws a parallel with Adam, [See note 7] the only other person who, by virtue of being the ancestor of all, was able to create a predicament for all.
 Jesus is clearly not the Son of all, so this phrase, ‘Son of Humanity,’ has legal force.
 He has the power of attorney for the entire human race.